Delicious, slightly fudgy brownies made with whole grain flour, maple syrup, and applesauce, all made in one bowl!

 - In a large bowl, mix the flour, cocoa, baking powder, baking soda, and salt.

-- Add in the applesauce, oil, syrup, vanilla, egg, milk, and stevia.
+- Add in the applesauce, butter, syrup, vanilla, egg, stevia, and a little more than half of the chocolate chips.

 - Stir until well combined.

-- Pour the batter into a well-oiled 8 x 8 baking dish.
+- Pour the batter into a well-oiled 8 x 8 baking dish and top with the remaining chocolate chips.

-- Bake for 15-18 minutes or until a knife comes out clean.
+- Bake for 12-14 minutes or until not jiggly.
 Don't overbake!

 - Allow brownies to sit and cool completely in order to avoid crumbling.